sanderdlm/jug/README.md

 # Jug

-Jug is a very basic static site generator that turns Twig templates into straight HTML.
+Jug is a minimal static site generator that turns Twig templates into HTML.

 It uses Twig and other Symfony components, so it should feel familiar for people with Symfony experience.